Upcoming Classes

 Diri Kole Ak Pwa Wouj — rich, aromatic jasmine rice with tender red beans and rice

-Tasso Kabrit or Griot— perfectly seasoned, crispy on the outside, tender inside goat or Griot
+Griot— perfectly seasoned, crispy on the outside, tender inside pork

 Bannann Peze — golden, twice-fried plantains with the perfect crunch